28th Annual Celebration and Benefit

 - Return taps to Tiny Bubbles.

-If you need assistance at any point in the festival, find your Circle Monitor, Kristin, or an Anheuser-Busch (AB) Draft Technician (truck in the Imu Circle).
+If you need assistance at any point in the festival, find your Circle Monitor, Kelly, or an Odom Draft Technician (truck in the Imu Circle).

-You are invited to a MAHALO PARTY on Sunday, March 11 at 4pm at Kona Brewing
+You are invited to a MAHALO PARTY on Sunday, March 12 at 4pm at Kona Brewing Brewery

 There will be lots of beer and pizza for your enjoyment